unisonweb/unisonweb-org/src/data/docs/transcripts.md

   * You can save the codebase that your transcript produced with the `--save-codebase` flag for debugging and sharing.
-At the end of the transcript run, the UCM will print out the location of the directory where you can find your codebase and give you instrutions for how to open it!
+At the end of the transcript run, the UCM will print out the location of the directory where you can find your codebase and give you instructions for how to open it!
   * If you would like to run your transcript against a particular codebase, use the `transcript.fork` option.
 Here's an example of how it might be called: